-Two types of analysis are used to measure the cation exchange capacity (CEC) of materials.
-The first, and preferred method, uses cobalt hexammine trichloride whilst the second is the methlyene blue method.
+There are multiple types of analysis that are used to measure the cation exchange capacity (CEC) of materials.
+In our lab our first, and preferred method, of determining CEC uses cobalt hexammine trichloride, whilst the second is the methlyene blue method.

 The cobalt hexammine trichloride method is based on the ISO 23470 Standard wherein the exchangeable cations in the sample are replaced by trivalent cobalt hexammine ions.
 The CEC is calculated from the difference between the initial and final concentrations of cobalt solution which are determined using the analytical method of absorption colorimetry.
 This method requires 1.5 grams of sample (dry weight) and sample cleaning will be conducted in house to remove hydrocarbons, if necessary, before analysis.
 Samples are sieved to <250 microns before analysis.
 This method is UKAS accredited.